tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Get-Container-ACL.md

 ---
-title: Get Container ACL (REST) - Azure Storage
+title: Get Container ACL (REST API) - Azure Storage
 description: The Get Container ACL operation gets the permissions for the specified container.
 The permissions indicate whether container data may be accessed publicly.
 author: pemari-msft